Dustin IngramWriting — Speaking — GitHub — Twitter

 Perhaps most importantly: you can raise awareness about how PyPI is powered and how others can help by sharing this post.
 Thanks!

-Thanks to Ee W. Durbin III, Sumana Harihareswara, Pradyun Gedam, Jason Madden and Joachim Jablon for reviewing this post.
+Thanks to Ee Durbin, Sumana Harihareswara, Pradyun Gedam, Jason Madden and Joachim Jablon for reviewing this post.